Lebed-kun/prompt-ql/README.md

 Static arguments for the command are:
 ```
  - "fn" - is a name of variable where called function is stored.
-It's a required parameter;
+Variable name prefixed with the "@" sign is a name of external variable, otherwise it's internal variable name. "fn" is a required parameter;
 ```

  - `{~get from="X" /}` - gets data from the `from` variable.
 The command doesn't receive any additional data;

 Static arguments for the command are:
 ```
  - "from" - is a name of variable from which data is retrieved.
-It's a required parameter;
+Variable name prefixed with the "@" sign is a name of external variable, otherwise it's internal variable name. "from" is a required parameter;
 ```

  - `{~set to="X"}<execution_text>{/set}` -  stores data defined by `<execution_text>` in the `X` variable.
 The command doesn't return any value. `<execution_text>` defines an input data for the command as follows: